juliancodaforno/juliancodaforno.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in the [Computational Principles of Intelligence Lab](http://cpilab.org/) who started at the [Max Planck Institute for Biological Cybernetics](https://www.kyb.tuebingen.mpg.de/en), and now moved with my lab to the [Hehlmholtz AI Institute](https://www.helmholtz.ai/) in Munich.
+I am a second year PhD student in the [Computational Principles of Intelligence Lab](http://cpilab.org/).
+I initially started at the [Max Planck Institute for Biological Cybernetics](https://www.kyb.tuebingen.mpg.de/en) and have now relocated with my lab to the [Hehlmholtz AI Institute](https://www.helmholtz.ai/) in Munich.
 I am supervised by both [Eric Schulz](https://cpilab.org/eric.html) and [Jane X. Wang](http://www.janexwang.com/).

 Broadly, I am interested in building computational models of human behavior to 1) better understand human cognition and 2) try to leverage these insights in Machine Learning.
 So far in my PhD, I have been exploring how Large Language Models behave to later see how they can be used to inject human-like priors into RL agents.